 9. Alternative Provision

-Where our academy places a child with an alternative provision provider, Witham St Hughs academy continues to be responsible for the safeguarding of that child and should be satisfied that the provider can meet the needs of the child.
+Where our academy places a child with an alternative provision provider, Witham St Hughs Academy continues to be responsible for the safeguarding of that child and should be satisfied that the provider can meet the needs of the child.
 We will follow at all times the national guidance.

 We recognise that children who attend alternative education often have complex needs.
 It is important governing bodies/trusts and DSLs ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that children may be vulnerable to.
 Information sharing for children who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
 The Working Together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
 This should include up to date contact details for the professionals working with the child and family.

-Wherever a child from Witham St Hughs academy attends alternative provision, a meeting will be held prior to the child attending to ascertain the safeguarding procedures such as full safer recruitment checks have been conducted and procedures that the provider has in place.
+Wherever a child from Witham St Hughs Academy attends alternative provision, a meeting will be held prior to the child attending to ascertain the safeguarding procedures such as full safer recruitment checks have been conducted and procedures that the provider has in place.
 Timetables and provision will also be discussed.
 This will all be recorded on a written form.
 The child will be visited, and a telephone call will be made at least once each week to ensure attendance.
 The headteacher, who is familiar with national and local guidance, will share concerns, where appropriate, with the relevant agencies.
 We will always obtain written confirmation from the alternative provision provider that all appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff.
 Placements will be reviewed at least half termly to ensure that their attendance is good, their needs are being met and the setting is safe.
 Our academy will not hesitate to consider ending a placement if any concerns are raised

 10. Teaching opportunities